Felt-tip marker mode

 06

-Thicken the black outlines, even the existing marker fills, clarify the nose, hinge, slot, feet, and same shadow.
+Thicken the existing black outlines, even the existing marker fills, and reinforce the same front end, hinge, staple slot, feet, and purple shadow.

-Doodle tip: Stop before adding eyes, paper, words, or a border.
-The chunky top, base, hinge, slot, feet, and bright color carry the drawing.
+Doodle tip: Do not redraw or move the slot at this stage.
+The chunky top, base, hinge, slot, feet, and bright color already carry the drawing.